-Getting the right dosage is not a simple matter of numbers but we need to consider gender, race, age and genetics.
-Every individual has tolerance level specific to their body’s need.
-In case of medical marijuana, it is recommended that patients find the effective dosage for themselves.
+Getting the right dosage is not a simple matter of numbers but we need to consider gender, race, age, and genetics.
+Every individual has a tolerance level specific to their body’s needs.
+In the case of medical marijuana, it is recommended that patients find an effective dosage for themselves.

 - Online Medical Marijuana Evaluations,